zzzbitz/IDO/Reviewer-KKpw/Reviewer-KKpw.md

     </tr>
   </tbody>
 </table>
-<center>Table 1.
+Table 1.
 The AUC values of Loss and Wrong Event.
 The experiment is conducted under the setting with pre-trained ResNet50 on CIFAR-100 under three noise settings.
 We use the metric AUC which comprehensively considered accuracy, precision and recall, to measure the selecting ability of selective metrics at different thresholds.
 The larger the AUC, the stronger the classification ability of the metric.
-The experiment is conducted with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64. </center>
+The experiment is conducted with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.

 ### Figure 2

 ![image-20250329160530629](image-20250329160530629.png)

-<center>Figure 2.
+Figure 2.
 The AUC-ROC curves of loss and wrong event at early, midterm, later training stages, i.e., 5 epochs, 15 epochs, 25 epochs.
 The experiment is conducted under the setting with pretrained ResNet18 on CIFAR-10 Inst.
 40% noise.The AUC-ROC (Area Under the Receiver Operating Characteristic Curve) metric evaluates the classifier's ability to distinguish between classes.
 A higher AUC value indicates better classification performance, as it balances the trade-off between true positive rate (recall) and false positive rate across various thresholds.
-The experiment is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128. </center>
+The experiment is conducted with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.

 ### Table 2